ToshioCP/Rake-tutorial-for-beginners-en/sec1.md

 >
 > Be careful that there's no blank between the method and the left parenthesis.
 >
-> You can define it either way, but it's better to use it without parentheses.
+> You can define it either way, but it's better to leave out parentheses.
 >
 > "Defining a task" means "creating an instance of the Task class".
-> When you create a new instance, the class's `new` method is usually called.
+> An instance is usually created with the class's `new` method.
 > But it is *not* the only way to create an instance.
-> The `task` method calls `Task.new` in its body to create an instance.
+> The `task` method calls `Task.new` in its body so that the method can create an instance.
 > In addition, the `task` method is more convenient than `new` method.

 Task `simple_task` has no prerequisites and actions.

 Let's run the task from the command line.
-If you haven't download the [repository](https://github.com/ToshioCP/Rake-tutorial-for-beginners-en), do it before executing rake.
+If you haven't download the [repository](https://github.com/ToshioCP/Rake-tutorial-for-beginners-en), do it now.

 It is assumed that the current directory is the top directory of the downloaded and unzipped data.
 Change your current directory to `example/example1`.